 Raleigh Travel Guide

 Raleigh is often lumped together with nearby cities Durham and Chapel Hill, and though the three are only about a 30-minute drive from one another, they are different communities.
 Durham was once one of the most thriving African-American centres in the country.
 Today, its main attraction is Duke University, one of the top schools in the United States and home of the Blue Devils, another sports powerhouse.
-Its downtown areas, however, have suffered in the past years, although revitalization efforts are underway.
-Chapel Hill, meanwhile, has the reputation of a lovely college town, with beautiful old homes; endless independently-owned coffee shops, pubs and restaurants; and a decidedly liberal leaning.
-It is home to the University of North Carolina at Chapel Hill, another top American institution, and the beloved Tar Heels, another top force in college athletics.
+Its downtown areas, however, have suffered in recent decades, although revitalization efforts are underway.
+Chapel Hill, meanwhile, is a lovely college town, with beautiful old homes; endless independently-owned coffee shops, pubs and restaurants; and a decidedly liberal leaning.
+It is home to the University of North Carolina at Chapel Hill, another top American educational institution, and the beloved Tar Heels, a force in college athletics.
 The three cities, and their massive college sports followings, remain friendly rivals.